iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

 cp test.perl package/lxc-package-example-perl/files/root/test-perl/
 ```

-## 2.3.
+## 3.3.
 Create a makefile
 Create a makefile for your LXC-package by the template [Makefile](attachments/Creating_LXC-package_for_IoT-Router/Makefile) and put it to the `package/<package name>/Makefile` file.

-### 2.3.1.
+### 3.3.1.
 Settings to be specified in the Makefile
-You have to specify the following settings in the Makefile:
+The developer have to specify the following settings in the Makefile (pay attention - 1,4 and 7 are mandatory):

 1. (Mandatory)
    The required Execution Environment name.
 For example: